 Fee: $10.00 per shooter per day

 The portion of the range that is open to the public consists of 20 covered firing points with concrete benches, and target stands at various distances from 50 feet to 200 yards.
-One firing point with pistol silhouette targets (at 50 and 100 yards); and one Trap field.
+One firing point with pistol silhouette targets (at 50 and 100 yards).
 Target frames are available at the range, but participants must bring their ammunition, targets and staple gun.

 There is parking behind the covered firing line.
 Picnic tables and restrooms are available for the convenience of the shooters.